 I Want to...

 ASHP Match Number: 603255

-Over the course of the year the resident will gain experience in the management of common and uncommon infectious diseases in variety of patient populations; develop a solid understanding of microbiology, pharmacokinetics and pharmacodynamics of antimicrobial therapy; strengthen his/her communication skills through formal and informal presentations and interactions with other healthcare providers in a variety of settings; participate in an infectious diseases and pharmacy related interdisciplinary committee; enhance his/her teaching skills by precepting pharmacy students on infectious disease rotations and the instruction of 3rd year pharmacy students in the infectious diseases elective at the University of Maryland, School of Pharmacy.
-The specific program of study over the year for a given resident may vary in structure and area of emphasis based upon the entering resident’s knowledge, experience, and interests.
+Over the course of the year, the resident will 1) gain experience in the management of common and uncommon infectious diseases in a variety of patient populations; 2) develop a solid understanding of clinical microbiology and pharmacokinetics/pharmacodynamics of antimicrobial therapy; 3) strengthen his/her communication skills through formal and informal presentations and interactions with other healthcare providers in a variety of settings; 4) participate in an infectious diseases and pharmacy related interdisciplinary committee; and 5) enhance his/her teaching skills by precepting pharmacy students on infectious disease rotations and instructing 3rd year pharmacy students in the infectious diseases elective at the University of Maryland, School of Pharmacy.
+Rotational experiences will be tailored to the entering resident’s knowledge, experience, and interests.

-- To prepare highly qualified infectious diseases pharmacists to successfully serve health care organizations as the ultimate resource for antimicrobial pharmacotherapy.
+- To prepare highly qualified infectious diseases clinical pharmacists to successfully serve healthcare organizations as the ultimate resource for antimicrobial pharmacotherapy.

-- To enhance their presentation, writing and teaching skills for anticipated job responsibilities that will include precepting pharmacy students and residents, providing education about antimicrobial therapy to various healthcare professionals, delivering formal and informal presentations and contribute to antibiotic use guidelines development.
+- To enhance residents’ presentation, writing and teaching skills for anticipated job responsibilities that will include precepting pharmacy students and residents, providing education on antimicrobial therapy to various healthcare professionals, delivering formal and informal presentations and contribute to the development of guidelines for antimicrobial use

 - Orientation - 1 month